Farmhouse/fhp2-drugs-and-daydreams/README.md

 The geological and meteoric forces that we ingest through the food that we eat, the air that we breathe, I believe it shapes us as much as any amount of nurture relationships can.

-I realize now that upheaval and tumult is literally the food that my family ate and the air that they breathed, that it was constantly present in the geological forces that shaped their land, in the cultural imaginations of every stop along the path of their displacement, first from having to adapt to a new country so near and so far from their own, and then see that new home change even more and their new culture swept away by a flood of urbanization.
+I realize now that upheaval and tumult is literally the food that my family ate and the air that filled their lungs, that it was constantly present in the geological forces that shaped their land, in the cultural imaginations of every stop along the path of their displacement, first from having to adapt to a new country so near and so far from their own, and then see that new home change even more and their new culture swept away by a flood of urbanization.
 The air smelling of the tumultuous landscape ripe with ocean winds and wildfires being the oxygen that went into the lungs and blood of my childhood.

 I’ve been accused by those close to me of needing extremes in all facets of my life.
 And I know that I’m drawn to the transitional, the unstable.
 The autumns and dusks, the mountains and coastlines, the pursuit more than the goal, and the risks more than the temperances.
 But I feel that, just as the salmon keep with them their way back to the river forks of their births, somewhere inside of me is held a deep-rooted comfort in the spaces of geological and cultural upheaval.